-Yet in the epistle, he also acknowledges a number of thirty “remaining in captivity […] because they have fallen into the hands of harsh masters.”
-These different situations and locations as well the large sum necessary to raise, might explain the duration of Abravanel’s mission.
+In his epistle, however, Abravanel notes that thirty slaves “remain in captivity […] because they have fallen into the hands of harsh masters.”
+That the slaves were sent to different locations as well as the large sum needed to ransom them might explain the long duration of Abravanel’s mission.
 Moreover, the epistle discloses that “because of the iniquities of their masters, they [the thirty Arzilian captives] left for a long journey to the other side of the sea.”
-It is difficult to decipher the “long journey” and “the other side of the sea,” yet it is known that many slaves sold in Lisbon were re-exported to Iberian cities like Seville, Valencia, Barcelona, or further to Italian cities as Livorno, Florence and Genoa.
-Such a parcourse is not without similarities with the one of Biccinai, shipped from Guinea to Lisbon, and finally to Tuscany, by Abravanel himself.
+The meaning of a “long journey” to “the other side of the sea,” is unclear – though we know many slaves sold in Lisbon were re-exported to Iberian cities like Seville, Valencia, Barcelona, or even to Italian cities such as Livorno, Florence, and Genoa.
+Such a journey is not without similarities to that undergone by Biccinai, who was shipped from Guinea to Lisbon and finally to Tuscany by Abravanel himself.
 The proximity of fate between the remaining thirty Jewish slaves and Biccinai is not reflected in Abravanel’s attitude.
-Whereas he pleads God “to protect” and “deliver” the Arzilian Jewish captives “from the burden of the Egyptians,” Biccinai is offered as a “sacrifice” and “offering of acknowledgement” to Yehiel.
+Whereas he pleads to God “to protect” and “deliver” the Arzilian Jewish captives “from the burden of the Egyptians,” Biccinai is offered as a “sacrifice” and “offering of acknowledgment” to Yehiel.

 A new diglossia

-Abravanel describes also the social and linguistic work that he and his associates had to accomplish for the newly released Arzilian Jews:
+Abravanel also describes the social and linguistic networks that he and his associates navigated in their efforts to assist the newly released Arzilian Jews: